filippsen/sixteen/README.md

 Build
 ----
 The project has been converted to Unity 4.2.
-Unity Pro is required.
+Works with both Unity Free and Pro versions.

 Downloads